fieldtrip/website/development/realtime/draft_network.md

 The current (V1) way of handling those is simple: they are always written and retrieved together with the header.
 In fact, the buffer server does not care at all about the contents and types of the chunks.
 As a downside, GET_HDR requests get slow if large chunks are present (e.g., CTF system).

-Robert has proposed adding seperate requests for adding and reading chunks.
+Robert has proposed adding separate requests for adding and reading chunks.
 Issues to think abou

 *  Clients need a way to determine which chunks are present - this is easy.
 *  Uniqueness of chunks: Do we allow multiple chunks of the same type (e.g., for representing different general purpose key/value pairs)?